 PL/Java in parallel query or background worker

-With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes (as introduced in PostgreSQL 9.3, though 9.5 or later is needed for support in PL/Java).
+With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes.

 Background worker processes